Drugs A - Z

 - frequent exposure to sunlight

-- an unusual or allergic reaction to this medicine, propylene glycol, other medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to ammonium lactate, propylene glycol, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 How should I use this medicine?This medicine is for external use only.
-Shake well before applying to the skin.
 Follow the directions on the prescription label.
+Wash your hands before and after use.
 Make sure the skin is clean and dry.
-Wash your hands before and after use.
-Apply just enough lotion to cover the affected area.
-Rub in gently but completely. o not get this medicine in in the eyes, nose, mouth or any other areas of sensitive skin.
+Apply just enough cream to cover the affected area.
+Rub in gently but completely.
 Avoid contact with broken skin such as skin cuts or abrasions.
 If accidental contact occurs, large amounts of water should be used to wash the affected area.
-If the eyes are involved and eye irritation does not go away after thoroughly washing, contact your doctor or health care professional.
+Do not get this medicine in your eyes.
+If you do, rinse out with plenty of cool tap water.
 Do not use your medicine more often than directed.
 Do not to use more medicine than prescribed.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.